w3c/wai-easy-checks/content/headings.md

 ## What are Headings?

-Headings communicate the organization of the content on the page - they are like a table of contents.
-They should be nested by their rank or level and thus help provide a summary of the structure and content of a page.
+Headings communicate the organization of the content on the page.
+They are like a table of contents.
+They should be nested by their rank or level.
+This helps provide a summary of the structure and content of a page.
 For example:

 ```
   <h1> Headings - Easy Checks